-Step 4: Wash the Tires
+Cleaning an RV - Step 4: Wash the Tires

 RV tires are particularly prone to wear and cracking from exposure to the elements and the simple fact that they are not used as regularly as your car.
 Cleaning the tires with water and soap helps remove harmful dirt and grime.
 Use a strong brush to clean all the crevices and rims.

 Apply a recommended tire protectant after cleaning.
 Like rubber roofs, tires can degrade when protectants with petroleum, ammonia or alcohol are used so pay careful attention to the ingredients and recommended uses of the product you are considering.
 Use tire covers to protect against exposure while the RV is in storage.

 Wash an RV - Step 5: Clean the Awning